QData/qdata-page/_pages/tag-table.md

 layout: tags
 permalink: /tagTable/
 author_profile: true
-title: Research by Tags as Tables
+title: Projects by Tags as Tables
 ---

 Click on a tag to see relevant list of posts.